psanse/BBEWC/README.md

 The instances employed in the tests are in the *dataset* fodler.

-A Linux release of BBECW is provided in the *bin* folder, together with appropiate instructions and comments.
+A Linux release of BBEWC is provided in the *bin* folder, together with appropiate instructions and comments.